szepeviktor/debian-server-tools/webserver/CloudFlare.md

 - In Apache `RemoteIPTrustedProxyList`
 - In Linux firewall on port 80 and 443 using an ipset

-SSL encryption toward CloudFlare edges
+SSL encryption toward Cloudflare edges

 [Origin CA](https://blog.cloudflare.com/cloudflare-ca-encryption-origin/#3clicommandlineinterfacelinuxonly)